elasticio/elasticio.github.io/_components/allmysms.md

 If one of credential fields will be blank then component will work in Trial mode:
 * "TRIAL USE: " will be added before text
-* Number of receivers will be limitetd to two
+* Number of receivers will be limited to two

 # Actions
 ## Send